skyfox/udacity/algo/proj3-problems-vs-algorithms/description.md

 complexity.
 Hence overall algorithm has O(logn) complexity.
 Space complexity: O(1).
 There is no non-auxiliary structures to store in the implementation.

+## Rearrange Array Elements

+To sort an input array, I used iterative, queue-based implementation of merge sort.
+I do not recursively split the list.
+Instead I add every element to the queue and "consume" the queue until it has only 1 element. merge() happens in linear time - (O(n)).
+I need to merge log(n) times.
+Hence time complexity of the merge sort is O(nlog(n)).
+On the final merge first and second lists consume O(n) memory.
+Before the return from merge() function it consumes O(n) memory.
+Hence space complexity is O(n).
+Converting str -> int and int -> str takes linear time.
+However I can assume that all array elements are in the range \[0, 9\].
+Hence time complexity of finding 2 numbers is O(n) - we need to iterate over sorted array once and accumulate the result.
+The same linear time needed to convert str -> int.

+Overall time complexity: O(nlog(n)).
+Overall space complexity: O(n).

 ## Dutch National Flag Problem

 Typical sorting algorithms (merge sort, quick sort, etc.) rely on the comparison between 2 elements.
 If a class of